chaoscalm/gramado/core/README.md

 > * ps/2 mouse works fine only on qemu.
 > * Serial port.
 > * IDE PATA.
-> * Window Server.
-See: gramado/core/
+> * Display Server.
+See: userland/services/gramland/

 ## Userland features.

 > * Unix-like commands running in the virtual console.
-> * Some few clients connected to the window server via unix-sockets.
+> * Some few clients connected to the display server via unix-sockets.

 ## Libraries.

 > * unix-like library. (rtl)
-> * Lib for the window server's clients. (libgws)
+> * Lib for the client-side GUI applications (libgws)

 ## Fred's compilation on Linux.
 ```